 11. What do you do with engagement photos?

 Once you get your digital files back from your photographer, it’s time to print some photos for your wall and home.

 Most photographers offer digital files, but make sure you ask beforehand.

 Some photographers require that you purchase products through them, so that should be one of the first questions you ask when hiring a photographer.

-Neither one is right or wrong, but you want to know all of the details so there are no surprises later down the road.
+Neither is right or wrong, but you want to know all the details, so there are no surprises later down the road.

-Here a few ideas for printing and displaying your engagement photos:
+Here are a few ideas for printing and displaying your engagement photos:

 - Make a guest book for the wedding using some of your favorites